-- 1. Find the Command Prompt item, either from the Start menu or the Windows icon in the lower-left hand corner. - 2.
+- 1. Find the Command Prompt icon, either from the Start menu or the Windows icon in the lower-left corner. - 2.
 Right-click Command Prompt and select Run as administrator.

-This opens a new command prompt window, and all actions performed in this window will be done with administrator privileges.
+This opens a new command prompt window, and all actions performed in this window are done with administrator privileges.